prasanna-28/BrainfuckInterpreter/README.md

 # BrainfuckInterpreter
-Brianfuck interpreter built in python
+python and c++ brainfuck interpreter

-Change the code in main.bf and run interpreter.py
+Change the code in main.bf and run interpreter.py OR interpreter.cpp

 non <>+-[]., characters will be ignored